|

 When we've finished inserting the three buttons it will look something like this. |

 Therefore, you need to be careful when placing tables on your page, and keep in mind that you will not be able to move them or move the elements on either side of them.
 There are similar restrictions on moving elements within table cells.
 In the screenshot below, there are several elements within a cell.
-If you click on one that has an element on either side, you can move it to either the left or the right, as seen below.

 |